 I-405 Reopens Following Successful Bridge Bash

-The southbound San Diego Freeway (I-405) reopened to traffic at 2:25 p.m. today after being closed between the San Gabriel River Freeway (I-605) and Valley View Street in Westminster.
-Crews announced the northbound I-405 freeway would reopen by 3 p.m.
-After closing the I-405 freeway at 9 p.m. last night, crews worked around the clock and were able to complete the bridge demolition and reopen the freeway hours earlier than the original 5 p.m. target.
+The southbound San Diego Freeway (I-405) reopened to traffic on August 18, 2013 after being closed between the San Gabriel River Freeway (I-605) and Valley View Street in Westminster.
+The northbound I-405 freeway reopened to traffic at 3 p.m. on August 18.
+After closing the I-405 freeway at 9 p.m. on August 17, crews worked around the clock and were able to complete the bridge demolition and reopened the freeway hours earlier than the original 5 p.m. target.

 The nearly 18-hour full freeway closure was necessary so crews could demolish the bridge linking the southbound I-405 to eastbound Garden Grove Freeway (SR-22) as part of the West County Connectors project.
-Construction of a new connector bridge was completed late last month and is now being used by drivers.
+Construction of the new connector bridge was completed July 2013.

 Approximately 70 workers used more than 50 pieces of equipment, including 10 excavators, to chip away at the bridge while the freeway surface below was protected with steel plates.
 The concrete from the bridge demolition will be recycled and used on other parts of the project.